Optimizing Warfarin Dosing using Deep Reinforcement Learning: Experiments

 As discussed in the Section~\ref{subsection: MDP Model}, the duration part of each dosing decision is predetermined.
 To mimic the pattern of more frequent dosing in the initial phase and less frequent dosing in the maintenance phase, we assumed \dosingintervals.

 We should also consider the loading dose in our experiments.
 In drug dosing, if no adverse effect is expected from large doses of a medication, clinicians would start with a loading dose, which is a large dose of the drug, to raise the concentration of the drug as fast as possible and put the patient measures in the therapeutic range~\cite{Alsanosi2014pharmacokinetic}.
 In the case of warfarin, however, high levels of warfarin can cause bleeding and possibly death.
 Therefore, the loading dose is usually limited to reduce such risks.
 CPIC guidelines recommend to use a pharmacogenetic protocol if a clinician wants to administer a loading dose~\cite{johnson2017clinical}.
 In practice, many dosing algorithms, such as Aurora dosing algorithm~\cite{ravvaz2017personalized}, start the dosing with a fixed 5 or 10~mg/day depending on the age and special medical conditions of the patient.
-We considered three scenarios with respect to the loading dose: maximum initial dose ($D^1_{max}$) of 5~mg/day, 10~mg/day, and 15~mg/day.
+We considered two scenarios with respect to the loading dose: unconstrained loading dose (15~mg/day similar to the rest of the dosing trial) and maximum initial dose of $D^1_{max}$=5~mg/day.

 Like any other machine learning practice, we train our model, select the best trained model in the validation phase, and test it on a test set.
 At each training epoch, we generate \trainingsizeperepoch\ patients according to age and genotype probabilities depicted in Table~\ref{tab: patient_parameters} with 90-day dosing periods, and train for \epochs\ epochs (\trainingsizetotal\ distinct patients in total for training).
 We generate a new set of training patients in each epoch which avoids overfitting.
 Each trained model at the end of each epoch is a candidate for the best model.